 Stresscoach was a great tool to help reframe the daily stressors of the day.
 The AI chatbot was fun to chat with and overall the app was easy to use.

-Woebot is an AI chatbot based on CBT and DBT skills and teaches you self-care skills and acts like a life coach.
-Woebot is great for anyone that wants just a little bit of guidance during journaling or really enjoys chatbots.
+Woebot is an AI chatbot based on CBT and DBT skills that teaches you self-care skills and acts like a life coach.
+Woebot is great for anyone who wants just a little bit of guidance during journaling or really enjoys AI-powered chatbots.

 Pros & Cons